ibacosca/log_view_app/README.md

 This will start both the frontend and backend services:
 - Frontend will be available at http://localhost:3000
 - Backend will be available at http://localhost:8000
+- Backend Swagger UI will be available at http://localhost:8000/docs

 ## Development